 You can expect to be offered funding through Year 5, working as a teaching assistant (TA), research assistant (RA), or graduate instructor (GI).
-The work positions are typically "half-time" (average 20 hours per week; 0.5 FTE).
-Funding is reviewed each semester and may be changed or discontinued due to lack of satisfactory progress (Section 4.10), violation of requirements in your official appointment letter, or poor work performance.
+The work positions are typically "halfcoauthored would refer to it being written by multiple authors."

+time" (average 20 hours per week; 0.5 FTE).
+Funding is reviewed each semester and may be changed or discontinued due to lack of satisfactory progress (Section 4.11), violation of requirements in your official appointment letter, or poor work performance.
 All these positions provide a stipend (salary) plus waivers for tuition and medical insurance (i.e., your tuition and insurance premium will be paid for you).
 The tuition waiver does not cover certain "fees," which you can pay from your stipend.
 (Technically, non-resident tuition is "tuition" plus a "non-resident fee"; both are paid for you.)
 Contact the DDS or review your funding offer letter for the current annual stipend amount.